USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 ## Disclaimer
 The information in this Developer Guide has been funded wholly or in part by the United States Environmental Protection Agency.
 The draft version of this document has not been subjected to the Agency’s peer and administrative review, nor has it been approved for publication as an EPA document.
 The draft document is currently being edited and reviewed by the Community Modeling and Analysis System Center.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.

-# Introduction and Motivation
+# Motivation
 The evolution and robustness of CMAQ depends on contributions from the vibrant CMAS community.
 The developmet team at EPA is excited to work with potential contributors and integrate community submissions into the CMAQ code base.
-In order to facilitate this process, we describe in this document our development process and how external developers may make submit new code features.
+In order to facilitate this process, we describe in this document our development process and how external developers may submit new code features.

-The information contained should be read prior to starting a project within the CMAQ framework.
+The information contained here should be read prior to starting a project within the CMAQ framework.
 Instructions can be used by EPA developers, CMAS-Center developers, or external developers.

 # Summary of Developer Workflow
 The public CMAQ release repository is located on GitHub (<https://github.com/USEPA/CMAQ>).